hocinebendou/catalogue-docs/docs/deploy.md

 ## Create an administrator user in the graph database

-Before any commitment with the catalogue application, an administrator account has to exist to fulfill some required tasks, e.g to register new users.
+Before any commitment with the catalogue application, an administrator account should exist to fulfill some required tasks, for example enabling registred users.

 !!!Note
-    The registration form is accessible only by administrator users.
-Its function is to add new accounts for known users characterised by the following roles: Admin, Archive, Biorepository or Dbac.
-Therefore, there is no access granted for normal users.
+    Users with roles; `ARCHIVE`, `BIOBANK`, `DBAC` and `ADMIN` can be created only by the catalogue administrator user.
+Users with `RESEARCHER` role have to use the online registration form.
+An automatic generated email will be sent to the registred users for email address verification (see `application.properties` file for mail server configuration.
+The users will not be able to login into the catalogue only after validation of the provided information by the catalogue administrator.

+Running the catalogue for the *first time* will automatically create the catalogue administrator in the database with predefined values which can be changed in `SetupLoadData.java` in the source code.
+However, it is possible to create manually the catalogue administrator using Neo4j functionalities.
 Neo4j provides a multitude of ways to interact with its database, via command line using `cypher-shell` tool or from browser at this URL `http://<your VM domain>:7474`.
 In the following, we will present how, in both cases, to create a new user account.
-Minimum essential information is needed to create a user account: a username, an encrypted password and a specific role.
-There are plenty of online services to encrypt a human readable password, e.g.
+Minimum essential information are needed to create a user account; a username, an encrypted password and a specific role.
+There are plenty of online services to encrypt a human readable password, e.g. [BCrypt Calculator] (https://www.dailycred.com/article/bcrypt-calculator)
-[BCrypt Calculator] (https://www.dailycred.com/article/bcrypt-calculator) or if preferred integrate a Java library to do the work [jBCrypt](https://github.com/jeremyh/jBCrypt), however it is beyond the scope of this documentation.

 Open Neo4j in your preferred browser and run the following Cypher query

     CREATE (:NeoUser {username: 'admin', password: '$2a$09$KyQwV3Hv0Nu4jmP753i.FOB7nFfDF3SofT1MalcohIS4ZWyysnklK', role: 'ADMIN'})